 The Bullying Record Keeping and Investigation Tool is to be used when an alleged bullying incident is reported.

+This document is to be confidentially maintained in accordance with the National Catholic Education Commission's Privacy Compliance Manual on the CEVN website:

+$\underline{https://cevn.cecv.catholic.edu.au/Melb/Document-File/Polices-Compliance-and-Legal/Privacy/Privacy-Compliance-Manual.aspx}$

-This document is to be confidentially maintained in accordance with the National Catholic Education Commission's Privacy Compliance Manual on the CEVN website: https://cevn.cecv.catholic.edu.au/Melb/Document-File/Polices-Compliance-and-Legal/Privacy/Privacy- Compliance-Manual.aspx Upon completion, the Bullying Record Keeping and Investigation Tool is to be filed in the appropriate student records and the incident entered into the school's database.
-Investigating Teacher/s: Name of student/s involved: Date / Time / Location of incident: Was the incident life threatening o or was the target a high-risk concer n?
+Upon completion, the Bullying Record Keeping and Investigation Tool is to be filed in the appropriate student records and the incident entered into the school's database.

+Was the incident life threatening or was the target a high-risk concern?
 YES / NO If YES, immediately inform the principal and as appropriate: Seek medical assistance Inform parent/carers Contact the police Inform DHS (if appropriate) Inform the Educational Consultant Inform the Parish Priest If the incident is not life threatening or the child is not a high-risk concern, continue completing this document.
-Where did the incident occur?
-Please circle: Online Bus/transport In playground In classroom Outside school Other Who reported the alleged incident?
+Where did the in cident occur?
+Plea ase circle: Online Bus/transport In playground In classroom Outside school Other Who reported the alleged incident?
 Please circle: